 - Window air conditioner unit

 The most common type of window AC unit installs in a window that slides up and down.
-The AC unit fits in a standard double-hung window opening, with the lower operable sash closing down on the top of the unit.
+The AC unit fits in a standard single- or double-hung window opening, with the lower operable sash closing down on the top of the unit.
 The upper sash remains in place.
 One or both sides of the AC unit are then open to the exterior.
 Most window AC units include accordion-style panels that fill in that space.
-If yours is a slider-style or casement window, you will need to purchase a special window AC unit for this type.
+If yours is a slider-style or casement window, you will need to purchase a special window AC unit for your window type.

 You will need a grounded electrical wall receptacle within the distance of the window AC unit's power cord.
 Use of an extension cord is not permitted with many units due to the high power draw; check with your unit's instructions.